 Tip: If we’ll be eating at the table, I don’t like to add any fragrance to all the aromas that will be coming from the food so I typically opt for unscented or lightly scented candles.
 If the table is just for decor or serving but not eating, then feel free to use scented candles!

 I hope you find some inspiration here and have a joyous holiday season.
+Which tablescape is your favorite?
 Thanks for reading!